 Soft commodities are agricultural products or livestock.
 They are typically grown rather than mined or extracted.
 Examples include:

 - Silver – Silver has both industrial and investment demand, making it more volatile than gold.
-Industrial demand (e.g., electronics, solar panels), gold prices, and economic growth are some of the key drivers of silver’s price fluctuations.
-If you are interested in silver trading, it is worth remembering that silver often follows gold but can experience sharper price swings due to its dual role.
+Industrial demand (e.g. electronics, solar panels), gold prices and economic growth are some of the key drivers of silver’s price fluctuations.
+If you are interested in silver trading, remember that silver often follows gold but can experience sharper price swings because of its dual role.

-- Copper – Known as “Dr. Copper” for its ability to predict economic trends, copper is tied to industrial activity and is also a popular instrument among CFD traders.
-Global economic growth, construction demand, and supply from major producers like Chile are among the factors that may affect the price of the metal.
-If Commodity CFDs are your preferred tradable instrument, we advise using copper as a barometer for global economic health.
+- Copper – Known as ‘Dr Copper’ for its ability to predict economic trends, copper is closely linked to industrial activity and is also a popular instrument among CFD traders.
+Global economic growth, construction demand and supply from major producers like Chile can all affect the price of the metal.
+If Commodity CFDs are your preferred instruments, consider using copper as a barometer for global economic health.

-- Crude Oil – Crude oil is one of the most traded commodities due to its critical role in global energy supply.
-Its price can be affected by OPEC decisions, geopolitical events, inventory data (e.g., EIA reports), and global demand.
-Before trading crude oil, you should pay attention to supply disruptions and macroeconomic trends affecting energy consumption.
+- Crude Oil – Crude oil is one of the most traded commodities owing to its critical role in global energy supply.
+Its price can be affected by OPEC decisions, geopolitical events, inventory data (e.g. EIA reports) and global demand.
+Before trading crude oil, pay attention to supply disruptions and macroeconomic trends that affect energy consumption.

-- Natural Gas – Natural gas is highly volatile and influenced by seasonal demand (e.g., heating in winter).
-Price movements are often caused by weather patterns, storage levels, and energy policies.
-We advise you to monitor weather forecasts and inventory reports for short-term trading opportunities.
+- Natural Gas – Natural gas is highly volatile and influenced by seasonal demand (e.g. heating in winter).
+Price movements are often driven by weather patterns, storage levels and energy policies.
+It is advisable to monitor weather forecasts and inventory reports for short-term trading opportunities.

-- Wheat – Wheat is a staple food crop, and its prices are sensitive to supply and demand dynamics.
-Weather conditions, crop reports, and global demand may also affect the asset’s price, so we advise UK traders to keep an eye on USDA reports and global weather patterns affecting crop yields.
+- Wheat – Wheat is a staple food crop and its prices are sensitive to supply-and-demand dynamics.
+Weather conditions, crop reports and global demand may also affect the asset’s price, so UK traders should keep an eye on USDA reports and global weather patterns that influence crop yields.

 - Coffee – Many traders prefer CFDs on coffee as it is a highly traded soft commodity with significant price volatility.
-Its price may be affected by factors like the weather in major producing regions (e.g., Brazil, Vietnam), global demand, and supply chain issues.
-It is worth watching for frost or drought conditions in key growing areas if you think about trading CFDs on coffee.
+Its price may be affected by factors such as weather in major producing regions (e.g. Brazil, Vietnam), global demand and supply-chain issues.
+Watch for frost or drought conditions in key growing areas if you intend to trade CFDs on coffee.

 Brokers Compared by Gold Spread